 From clubs to boats and from museums to events, we have some great London Breaks.

-Accommodation in the 4 star Hilton Docklands Riverside hotel, with a Bottle of Prosecco in the Room, 3 Course Dinner at Planet Hollywood and Nightlife Voucher including VIP Club Entry at venues such as Tiger Tiger, Piccadilly Institute, Ruby Blue, Loop, Opal and Sway.
+Accommodation in the 4 star Hilton Docklands Riverside hotel, with a Bottle of Prosecco in the room, 3 Course Dinner at Planet Hollywood and Nightlife Voucher including VIP Club Entry at venues such as Tiger Tiger, Piccadilly Institute, Ruby Blue, Loop, Opal and Sway.
 ONLY £79pp*